 • Best Microphone Boom Poles.

 The microphone that comes to mind first is the Shure SM7B (link to check the price on Amazon).
 This microphone comes with a built-in shock mount style threaded mic stand connection.
-This mount is removable but is still stock with the microphone and often the best choice to attach the SM7B to a mic stand or boom arm/pole.
+This mount is removable but is still stock with the microphone and is often the best choice to attach the SM7B to a mic stand or boom arm/pole.

 The Shure SM7B is also featured in the following My New Microphone articles: